linode/docs/docs/products/tools/marketplace/guides/mainconcept-ffmpeg-plugins/index.md

 authors: ["Linode"]
 ---

-The [MainConcept Plugins for FFmpeg](https://www.mainconcept.com/ffmpeg) make improving visual quality and performance quick and simple with advanced features that are not available with open source, such as Hybrid GPU acceleration, professional production format and xHE-AAC audio as well as MPEG-H 3D audio content creation.
-Perfectly suited for both VOD and live production workflows, the FFmpeg plugins give you the best of both worlds.
+The [MainConcept Plugins for FFmpeg](https://www.mainconcept.com/ffmpeg) are media encoding tools that use advanced features such as Hybrid GPU acceleration, professional production format, xHE-AAC audio, and MPEG-H 3D audio content creation to help improve visual quality and performance.
+Use cases include both VOD and live production workflows.

-The different MainConcept Plugins for FFmpeg enable users to create decoding, encoding and transcoding workflows or services based on FFmpeg.
-Deployed on Linode, they significantly boost both performance and quality of your audio and video content.
+The different MainConcept Plugins for FFmpeg enable users to create decoding, encoding, and transcoding workflows or services based on FFmpeg.

 The following MainConcept Plugins for FFmpeg are included with this deployment:
 - [Hybrid HEVC Encoder](https://www.mainconcept.com/hubfs/PDFs/User%20Guides/MainConcept%20Hybrid%20HEVC%20Encoder%20Plug-In%20for%20FFmpeg%20User%20Guide.pdf)